HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|Reset the device for the settings to take effect.

 ### HpeWolfram.1.0.DiscoverServersFromCSVInProgress
-Discovery of servers from CSV is already in progress.Cannot start a new csv discovery.
+Discovery of servers from CSV is already in progress.
+Cannot start a new csv discovery.

 | | |
 |:---|:---|
-|Message Format|"Discovery of servers from CSV is already in progress.Cannot start a new csv discovery."
+|Message Format|"Discovery of servers from CSV is already in progress.
+Cannot start a new csv discovery."
 |Severity|Warning
 |Resolution|Wait for the current Discovery of servers from CSV to complete.